Pesabooks/pesabooks-docs/docs/2-getting-started/create-group.md

 ![](/img/invite-friends.png)

-Next invite your friends.
+Next invite the members of the group.

 You can click on the `Add member` button to add more members.
-Enter the name and email of your friend that you want to invite to your group.
+Enter the name and email of the member that you want to invite to your group.
 They will receive an email inviting them to join